 CGG Environmental Science has successfully completed a project with partners Matter, Brunel University London and Swansea University to characterize micropollutants and contaminants, including microplastics and synthetic fibers, captured by domestic and industrial filters.

 Twelve multi-source/multi-receiver land surveys from the Carpathian foothills were reprocessed and merged using the most advanced signal processing and imaging technologies.
 These included an innovative denoising subtraction using a primary model from the de-migration of a clean reflectivity from PSDM as well as a high-end surface consistent deconvolution taking into account the heterogeneity of signal across the different surveys acquired with dynamite, vibroseis and airguns.
 A high-end velocity model workflow was followed using MWI, Tomography joint FB/RMO, HD Multi-Layer tomography and TL-FWI and an RTM was performed with enhanced weighted azimuthal illumination to accurately image the deeper subsurface.

-We will be at the West Texas Geological Society Fall Symposium.
-Stop by to network and catch up with all our latest mutli-client survey developments, including exciting news about the Big Mac Merge, located along the Texas Gulf Coast and the Central Basin Platform in the Permian Basin..
+We will be at NAPE Summit in Houston.
+Stop by to network and catch up with all our latest mutli-client survey developments, including the Big Mac Merge located along the Texas Gulf Coast and the Central Basin Platform in the Permian Basin..